peterosterlund2/texel/doc/proofgame.md

 2. Perform A* search to try to find a sequence of moves from the position at the end of the initial path to the goal position.

-Since A* search is also used to solve sub problems encountered in step 1, A* is described first.
+Since A* search is also used to solve subproblems encountered in step 1, A* is described first.

 ### A* search